koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 ![](https://neurobagel.org/imgs/annotate/value_annotation.png)

-After this process is completed for all columns, the user can download a **Neurobagel data dictionary** in json format.
+After this process is completed for all columns, the user can download a **Neurobagel data dictionary** in JSON format.
 This file contains the specifications for the annotations.

-The next step is to run a command to combine the participant TSV with the data dictionary JSON to create the JSON-LD file that is consumed by Neruobagel.
+The next step is to run a command to combine the participant TSV with the data dictionary JSON to create the JSON-LD file that is consumed by Neurobagel.
-This can be accomplished in Python with a specific command that is easy to adapt  (Generating Harmonized Subject-Level Metadata - Neurobagel, n.d.):
+This can be accomplished in Python with a specific command that is easy to adapt (*Generating Harmonized Subject-Level Metadata - Neurobagel*, n.d.):

 ```bash
 bagel pheno \